fibasile/nueval-machinable-rules/gitbook/electronics_design.md

 ## Electronics Design

+* Use the test equipment in your lab to observe the operation of a microcontroller circuit board (group project)
-Redraw the echo hello-world board, add (at least) a button and LED (with current-limiting resistor), check the design rules, make it (_if you have time this week, test it_).
+* Redraw the echo hello-world board, add (at least) a button and LED (with current-limiting resistor), check the design rules, make it (_if you have time this week, test it_).
 _optional: simulate its operation.
 Measure its operation_

 ### Learning outcomes